Saturday, October 7 and Sunday, October 8

-For a schedule of performance times, visit our Lincoln Days Schedule of Events page.
+For the most current schedule of performance times, visit our Lincoln Days Schedule of Events page.

-LaRue County Native Jeremy Bell will perform throughout Lincoln Days Festival on the Main Stage and Garrett’s Stage on Water Street.
-This is his fifth consecutive year to perform at Lincoln Days.
+LaRue County Native Jeremy Bell will perform throughout Lincoln Days on the Main Stage and Garrett’s Stage on Water Street.
 According to Larry Bell, Jeremy’s dad, the interest in music began early when Jeremy used a water hose as a microphone.
-On stage opporunities came in his teenage years when he performed at local churches and at Hodgenville’s Lincoln Jamboree where he still occasionally performs as Tim McGraw on “Impression Night”.
+On stage opportunities came in his teenage years when he performed at local churches and at Hodgenville’s Lincoln Jamboree where he still occasionally performs as Tim McGraw on “Impression Night”.
 Jeremy’s CDs are available for sale at the Jamboree.

-Eddie Black, a Hodgenville musician, will perform for the ninth year at the Lincoln Days Celebration.
-Black, a baritone-tenor-lead vocalist, plays the 12- string guitar and piano.
-His parents were members of a gospel quartet and Black began performing as a child in Laurel County.
-He agreed to sing the National Anthem at the festival nine years ago.
-He has appeared at every Lincoln Days since then, singing gospel and folk songs.
+Hodgenville musician Eddie Black sings baritone-tenor and plays the 12- string guitar and piano.
+Black began performing as a child in Laurel County with his parents’ gospel quartet.
+Ten years ago, he agreed to sing the National Anthem at the festival and has appeared at every Lincoln Days since singing gospel and folk songs.
 He has also performed at the Lincoln Day Luncheon and Lincoln Days Art Show.
-When he’s not performing, he can be found working in old buildings as a historical preservationist.
+When he’s not performing, Black can be found working in old buildings as a historical preservationist.

-Al Elliott, a country and gospel singer, returns to Lincoln Days for the sixth year.
-He joined the Heartland Songwriter’s Association six years ago and has been performing at festivals and nursing homes.
+Al Elliott, a country and gospel singer, returns to Lincoln Days for the seventh year.
+He joined the Heartland Songwriter’s Association seven years ago and has been performing at festivals and nursing homes.
 The U.S. Army veteran is originally from Vanceburg , Kentucky, but now lives in Flaherty.
-Elliott said he loves listening to music and writing poetry.
-He’s recently put some of the words into songs.
+Elliott said he loves listening to music and writing poetry, some of which he has incorporated into his own songs.

-Linda Grimes, a LaRue County native, has been making music most of her life.
-First with her dad, Joseph Harbin one of the founding members of “The Kentucky Rangers”, and continuing today, by performing and writing country, bluegrass and gospel music.
-Linda has had charting songs on Christian Country radio, she sang on the stages of the Ryman Auditorium and Grand Ole Opry House and sings with her family all across the state.
-Recently one of Linda’s songs, “Help Me To Be More Like Him”, was recorded by Bluegrass artist, Rhonda Vincent.
-From her teenage years to today, singing with the Lincoln Singers and then performing, sometimes with family and sometimes solo, almost every year for more than 20 years.
+LaRue County native Linda Grimes has been making music most of her life.
+Influenced by her dad, Joseph Harbin, who was one of the founding members of “The Kentucky Rangers”, Linda sang with her family all across the state.
+Linda has had charting songs on Christian Country radio and has sung on the stages of the Ryman Auditorium and Grand Ole Opry House.
+From her teenage years to today, Linda has sung with the Lincoln Singers and performed, sometimes with family sometimes solo, for more than 20 years.

-Jeffrey Scott Knoop of Rineyville.
-It’s the eighth year the talented guitarist, vocalist and songwriter has appeared at the festival.
-Knoop began his musical career at age 3 with his dad’s band, Town and Country Gentlemen.
-He grew up singing in church and at picnics.
-At 15, he recorded his first 45-rpm record.
-At 16, he won a contest that sent him to Nashville to record his second single.
-He joined the U.S. Army in 1980 and continued to play in bands.
+Rineyville’s Jeff Knoop began his musical career at age 3 with his dad’s band and at 15 recorded his first 45-rpm record.
+A native of Washington State, at 16, Knoop won a contest that sent him to Nashville to record his second single.
 After leaving the army in 1985, he moved to Austin, Texas where he started his own band.
 A few years later, his band Diamondback Country with a Bite was opening for George Ducas, Wade Hayes and Johnny Rodriguez.
-He returned to the military in 1997 where he played in the second ID army band.
-His song “She’s been through a whole lot lately” has been used in two movies, “Soundtrack to War” and “Rampage.”
+His song “She’s been through a whole lot lately” has been in two movies, “Soundtrack to War” and “Rampage.”
 Knoop is a member of the Heartland Songwriters Association.

-Green County native returns for his fourth year as a member of the Lincoln Days family of performers.
-This talented country music performer will also serve as emcee during the festival.
+Green County native Terry Milby returns for his sixth year as a member of the Lincoln Days family of performers.
 He is an active participant in Summersville Fun Days and loves entertaining.

-Glen Rice, a Hodgenville native, served LaRue County as a teacher, guidance counselor and school principal for more than 30 years.
-During that time, as well as now, he also enjoys songwriting, producing and performing many styles of music including country, gospel, oldies, Elvis, original, among others.
-He has released more than 20 original songs, 10 CDs, and has had his music played on more than 1,600 radio stations across the country and abroad.
-Glen is in his 10th season of producing the Musical Concert Series at the Hardin County Schools Performing Arts Center in Elizabethtown.
-Rice is the recipient of the Lincoln Days’ Mary Brooks Howard Award which recognizes exceptional volunteer efforts and dedication.
+Glen Rice has served LaRue County as a teacher, guidance counselor and school principal for more than 30 years.
+He enjoys songwriting, producing and performing many styles of music including country, gospel and oldies.
+Rice has released more than 20 original songs and 10 albums, and his music has played on more than 1,600 radio stations across the country.
+In addition to making his own music, Rice also helps produce the Musical Concert Series at the Hardin County Schools Performing Arts Center in Elizabethtown.

-Hailing from Campbellsville, the Gospelaires is comprised of Marilyn Dudley, Stephanie Coomer, Donald Deese, Eula Durham, Sherman Dudley, Larry Wilson, Jimmie Gaddie, Jerry Miles, Dennis Trent and David Jessie.
-They perform throughout the region performing country and bluegrass gospel favorites.
+Hailing from Campbellsville, the Gospelaires is composed of Marilyn Dudley, Stephanie Coomer, Donald Deese, Eula Durham, Sherman Dudley, Larry Wilson, Jimmie Gaddie, Jerry Miles, Dennis Trent and David Jessie.
+They travel throughout the region performing country and bluegrass gospel favorites.
 Their goal is to spread the Good Word and to minister to those in need.